MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     For example, you can assign the following task to the agent:

     ```text
     #codebase I need you to fix the SQL injection vulnerability in the SearchProducts method.
 Review the current Chat conversation related to SQL injection vulnerabilities to identify my expected code fixes and acceptance criteria.
 Remove the simulated SQL query logging that demonstrates the vulnerability, and implement proper input sanitization to safely handle search terms.
 Ensure that the method still functions correctly for legitimate searches while preventing malicious input.
-Update the DisplayKnownVulnerabilities method in SecurityValidator.cs to reflect the updates.
+Update the DisplayKnownVulnerabilities method in SecurityValidator.cs to reflect that SQL injection protection is enabled.
     ```

 1. Monitor the agent's progress.